 The notion of "sufficient statistical quality" is based on heuristics.
 The intent is that futhark bench will in most cases do the right thing by default, both when benchmarking both long-running programs and short-running programs.
-If you want complete control, disable the convergence phase with -no-convergence-phase and set the number of runs you want with -r.
+If you want complete control, disable the convergence phase with --no-convergence-phase and set the number of runs you want with -r.

-backend=name The backend used when compiling Futhark programs (without leading futhark, e.g. just opencl). cache-extension=E EXTENSION For a program foo.fut, passcache-file foo.fut.
+--backend=name The backend used when compiling Futhark programs (without leading futhark, e.g. just opencl).

+--cache-extension=EXTENSION For a program foo.fut, pass --cache-file foo.fut.
 EXTENSION.
-By default,cache-file is not passed. concurrency=NUN A The number of benchmark programs to prepare concurrently.
+By default, --cache-file is not passed.

+--concurrency=NUM The number of benchmark programs to prepare concurrently.
 Defaults to the number of cores available.
 Prepare means to compile the benchmark, as well as generate any needed datasets.
-In some cases, this generation can take too much memory, in which case loweringconcurrency may help. convergence-max- seconds=NUM Don't run the convergence phase for longer than this.
+In some cases, this generation can take too much memory, in which case lowering --concurrency may help.

+--convergence-max-seconds=NUM Don't run the convergence phase for longer than this.
 This does not mean that the measurements have converged.
-Defaults to 300 seconds (five minutes). entry-point=name Only run entry points with this name. exclude-case=TAG Do not run test cases that contain the given tag.
-Cases marked with "nobench", "disable", or "no_foo" (where foo is the backend used) are ignored by default. futhark=program The program used to perform operations (eg. compilation).
-Defaults to the binary running futhark bench itself. ignore-files=REGI $\mathbf{E}\mathbf{X}$ Ignore files whose path match the given regular expression. json=file Write raw results in JSON format to the specified file. no-tuning Do not look for tuning files. no-convergence-ph hase Do not run the convergence phase. pass-option=opt Pass an option to benchmark programs that are being run.
-For example, we might want to run OpenCL programs on a specific device: futhark bench prog.futbackend=openclpass-option=- →dHawaii pass-compiler-opti ion=opt Pass an extra option to the compiler when compiling the programs. runner=program h B If set to a non-empty string, compiled programs are not run directly, but instead the indicated program is run with its first argument being the path to the compiled Futhark program.
-This is useful for compilation targets that cannot be executed directly (as with futhark-pyopencl on some platforms), or when you wish to run the program on a remote machine. runs=count If set to a non-empty string, compiled programs are not run directly, but instead the indicated program is run with its first argument being the path to the compiled Futhark program.
-This is useful for compilation targets that cannot be executed directly (as with futhark-pyopencl on some platforms), or when you wish to run If set to a non-empty string, compiled programs are not run directly, but instead the indicated program is run with its first argument being the path to the compiled Futhark program.
-This is useful for compilation targets that cannot be executed directly (as with futhark-pyopencl on some platforms), or when you wish to run the program on a remote machine. runs=count If set to a non-empty string, compiled programs are not run directly, but instead the indicated program is run with its first argument being the path to the compiled Futhark program.
+Defaults to 300 seconds (five minutes).

+--entry-point=name Only run entry points with this name.

+--exclude-case=TAG Do not run test cases that contain the given tag.
+Cases marked with "nobench", "disable", or "no\foo" (where foo is the backend used) are ignored by default.

+--futhark=program The program used to perform operations (eg. compilation).
+Defaults to the binary running futhark bench itself.

+--ignore-files=REGEX Ignore files whose path match the given regular expression.

+--json=file Write raw results in JSON format to the specified file.

+--no-tuning Do not look for tuning files.

+--no-convergence-phase Do not run the convergence phase.

+--pass-option=opt Pass an option to benchmark programs that are being run.
+For example, we might want to run OpenCL programs on a specific device:

+futhark bench prog.fut --backend=opencl --pass-option= →dHawaii

+--pass-compiler-option=opt Pass an extra option to the compiler when compiling the programs.

+--profile Enable profiling for the binary (by passing --profiling and --logging) and store the recorded information in the file indicated by --json (which is required), along with the other benchmarking results.

+--runner=program If set to a non-empty string, compiled programs are not run directly, but instead the indicated program is run with its first argument being the path to the compiled Futhark program.
 This is useful for compilation targets that cannot be executed directly (as with futhark-pyopencl on some platforms), or when you wish to run the program on a remote machine.

-The number of runs per data set.
-Do not run the compiler, and instead assume that each benchmark program has runs=count skip-compilation If set to a non-empty string, compiled programs are not run directly, but instead the indicated program is run with its first argument being the path to the compiled Futhark program.
-This is useful for compilation targets that cannot be executed directly (as with futhark-pyopencl on some platforms), or when you wish to run the program on a remote machine.
-The number of runs per data set.
-Do not run the compiler, and instead assume that each benchmark program has already been compiled.
+--runs=count The number of runs per data set.

+--skip-compilation Do not run the compiler, and instead assume that each benchmark program has already been compiled.
 Use with caution.

-Ignore the test specification in the program file(s), and instead load them from this other file.
-These external test specifications use the same syntax as normal, but
+--spec-file=FILE Ignore the test specification in the program file(s), and instead load them from this other file.
+These external test specifications use the same syntax as normal, but without line comment prefixes.
+A == is still expected.

+--timeout=seconds If the runtime for a dataset exceeds this integral number of seconds, it is aborted.
+Note that the time is allotted not per run, but for all runs for a dataset.
+A twenty second limit for ten runs thus means each run has only two seconds (minus initialisation overhead).

+A negative timeout means to wait indefinitely.